best things to do in san francisco

 History

-By 1890 a Scotsman, John McLaren, had established grass and trees even though many said it couldn't be done.
-He used two giant windmills to pump fresh water in for plants -- the north Dutch windmill built in 1902 and the south Murphy windmill, the world's largest when built in 1905 -- both at the Park's extreme west end.
+By 1890 a Scotsman, John McLaren, had established grass and trees throughout the park even though many had said it couldn’t be done.
+He used two giant windmills to pump up to 1.5 million gallons/day of fresh water in for new plantings.
+The Dutch windmill built in 1902 and the Murphy windmill, the world’s largest when built in 1905, are both located at the Park’s west end.

-It's hard to see all the paths and nooks and crannies by car.
+It’s difficult to see all the paths and nooks and crannies by car.
 And, the distances are a bit far to go by foot unless you are a serious runner.
 So we recommend doing a few hours of easy, fairly flat biking.
+You can rent a bike on the east side of the park at one of several bike rental shops along Stanyan Street either side of Haight Street.

 This way you'll get a real insider's feel and can stop any time to check out details or to picnic on a hidden grassy knoll.
 Once you have scoped out the area by bike then come back any time later to partake further of your favorite spots ... just like we do.

-John F Kennedy Drive is closed to cars on Sundays which makes it the San Francisco's favorite place to bike and inline skate.
-You can rent a bike on the east side of the park at one of several bike rental shops along Stanyan Street either side of Haight Street.
-We also enjoy the quieter southwest corner of the park for biking and hiking ... and the 15 block ride south along the Great Highway to the Zoo.
+John F Kennedy Drive, from Stanyan to Park Presidio, is closed to cars on Sundays (and half a day on Saturdays from April-September) which makes it one of San Francisco’s favorite place to bike and inline skate.
+We also enjoy the quieter southwest corner of the park for biking and hiking … and the 15 block ride south along the Great Highway to the Zoo.
+There are bike rentals available on Stanyan Street (immediately east of the park), behind the music concourse near the Japanese Tea Garden and at Stow Lake.

 Just south of Golden Gate Park, for 15 beautiful blocks uninterrupted by street crossings, paralleling The Great Highway between Golden Gate Park (Lincoln Way) and the Zoo (Sloat Blvd) are three great places to walk.